Enrollment per class: 60

 Minimum Entrance Requirements

-It is recommended that candidates review the technical standards found on pages 39-41 of the University of Delaware (UD) Department of Physical Therapy Program Policy Document (see link that follows) prior to submitting their application.
+It is recommended that candidates review the technical standards found on pages 40-42 of the University of Delaware (UD) Department of Physical Therapy Program Policy Document.
+(See section “Manuals & Forms”)

 - A bachelor’s degree from an accredited institution.